tensorflow/community/rfcs/20190501-tf-tensor-cord.md

 ## Design Proposal

-The TensorCord object itself can be implemented using RefCounted objects with a constructor that takes an absl::string_view and either a releaser callback or a pointer to a Tensor or RefCounted object.
+The TensorCord object itself can be implemented using RefCounted objects with a constructor that takes an `absl::string_view` and either a releaser callback or a pointer to a `Tensor` or `RefCounted`.

 Below is an example of use: